UnixBird-ps/devops21-devops1-groupwork/README.md

 All tests are in the folder /tests.
 All features are in the folder /tests/features.
 All step-definitions are in the folder /tests/step-definitions.
+All REST API tests are in the file /tests/rest-api-test.postman_collection.json.

 Config for WebdriverIO is in the file /tests/wdio.conf.js.
 Config for Jest, if ever needed, place it in the file /tests/jest.config.js.